ericcgu/Udacity-Linux-Deployment/README.md

 To deploy this application configuration, there are four simple steps:

-1. Create an personal access token
+1. Create an Personal Access Token
 2. Create an instance of Docker Machine with personal access token

 ```bash